ansys/ansys-sphinx-theme/doc/source/index.rst

             :link: changelog
             :link-type: doc

-            View the changelog for the Ansys Sphinx Theme.
+            View the changelog for this project.

 .. jinja:: main_toctree